 When trying to tackle legacy software, developers have two main choices: they can either refactor or rewrite the code.
 In this article, we’re going to describe the main differences between these approaches.
 This comparison will help you decide which one is the best option for your legacy app modernisation.

 What is software refactoring

 First and foremost, refactoring is not equal to rewriting.
 Software refactoring improves the structure without changing the external behaviour of the system.

 The refactoring process usually consists of small steps.
 After every completed stage, you’re left with a functioning system.
-If you can’t stop using the software, refactoring is an easier way to improve the quality of code.
+If you can’t stop using the software, refactoring code is an easier way to improve the quality of the architecture.